-(Valley Forge, Pa. - DATE) - PJM Interconnection, the electricity grid operator for 65 million people in 13 states and the District of Columbia, has canceled the voltage reduction it ordered.
+(Valley Forge, PA- "Type date here.") - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has canceled the voltage reduction it ordered.
 PJM had ordered utilities to reduce voltage to meet the extremely high demand for electricity during (intense heat/frigid temperatures).
-PJM also has canceled its request to consumers to reduce their use of electricity.
+PJM also has canceled its request to conserve electricity.